adedoyinmartins1/Martins-Adedoyin/README.md

 **Hello!
 I’m Martins Adedoyin, an entry-level data analyst with a specialization in Excel.
 I have mastered various formulas, including IF, IFS, COUNTIF, COUNTIFS, VLOOKUP, XLOOKUP, TEXT, and TRIM.
 I am passionate about cleaning messy datasets and delivering clear, actionable insights to drive business success.
 After completing my Excel training, I plan to learn Power BI, SQL, and data storytelling to create impactful strategies.
 This portfolio showcases my projects and skills, demonstrating my commitment to becoming a proficient data analyst.**

 ### About Me
+- **Background**: Self-taught data analyst with 3+ months of experience in Excel, focusing on data analysis and visualization.
+I started my journey in July 2025 and am excited to grow in the field.
 - **Skills**:
   - **Excel**: IFS, COUNTIF, COUNTIFS, VLOOKUP, XLOOKUP, TEXT, and TRIM
   - **Data Analysis**: Data cleaning, summarization